Getting off at Dekalb, not riding the train all the way in to Manhattan, gave Arthur Wobach the sense he hadn't quite made it in New York.

 New York elated and depressed Arthur, an unwitting addict to a state of limbo.
 It was unhealthy for him, but he couldn't leave.
-He had come here with a vague dream of becoming an actor, but upon arrival he had immediately realized that it wasn't a realistic ambition.
-He didn't understand how he hadn't noticed before, why he had never before seriously assessed his strange, sainted virginity: the white lint balls that gathered on his black sweat pants, the sweat pants themselves linked ever so incongruously with the Clark shoes.
+He had come here with a vague dream of becoming an actor, but upon arrival he had immediately realized it wasn't a realistic ambition.
+He didn't understand how he hadn't noticed before, why he had never before seriously assessed his strange, sainted virginity: the white lint balls gathering on his black sweat pants, the sweat pants themselves linked ever so incongruously with the Clark shoes.
 His resume meant nothing.
 His senior thesis: a monologue from the perspective of HP Lovecraft, was a sad joke.
 And he only wore Clark shoes.
 Why?
 But somehow none of that mattered.
 The desirability of New York sustained.

-New York was a kind of profession in and of itself, and Arthur felt proud when he told his friends back home that he was living there.
+New York was a kind of profession in and of itself, and Arthur felt proud when he told his friends back home he was living there.
 No one asked him about acting, presumably because no one had believed he would ever become an actor.
 He himself no longer inquired deeply into his own potentials because somehow, in New York, his own potentials no longer mattered.

 He got up in the morning in his little Neck Road apartment and took the Q Train to Fort Greene, where he worked all day doing odd tasks for Mr. Harrister.
 Then, in the evening, he took the train home.
 Sometimes he went to a poetry reading.
 He sat in coffee shops milking drip coffee.
 He had no friends.
 He solved the riddle of his desire by self-servicing once or twice a week.
 He threw away his sweatpants and bought a pair of Chinos that went better with the Clark shoes.
 He was not lashed by the fire of desire, rather muffled by the cotton balls of desire's absence.
 Every Sunday evening, he cried for a long time.
 He didn't know why.

-Then one day Arthur arrived at work to discover that Mr. Harrister was not there.
+Then one day Arthur arrived at work to discover Mr. Harrister was not there.
 In his place was a good looking woman, 40ish, dark hair, slender in a preserved girlish way.
 "Who are you?" she asked.

 "I work for Mr. Harrister.
 Who are you?"